 Fire Island Wilderness

 The Otis Pike Fire Island High Dune Wilderness contains a variety of barrier island ecosystems in a relatively natural condition.
-It is the only federally designated wilderness area in the State of New York.
+It is the only federally designated wilderness in the State of New York, and is just a short drive from New York City.
 At 1,380 acres, it is also one of the smallest wilderness areas managed by the National Park Service.